Harry Gold: Early life

-In 1917, Gold’s mother had another son, named Yussel (Joseph) after a grandfather.
-Neighbors on Philip Street later described the Gold family as having been unusually quiet and stand-offish, but Harry Gold said he had a happy and secure childhood.
+In 1917, Gold’s mother had another son, named Yussel (Joseph), after a grandfather.
+Neighbors on Philip Street later described the Gold family as unusually quiet and stand-offish, but Harry Gold said he had a happy and secure childhood.
 He greatly enjoyed learning and was a good student in school.
 To supplement Sam's modest earnings, Celia taught Hebrew and Yiddish to neighborhood children, and was considered an excellent teacher.
 She expanded the lessons with Jewish folklore and Hebrew literature.

-But in the early 20th century, immigrant groups in Philadelphia clashed over their territories; Gold as a boy in the neighborhood suffered with this, especially since he was small and slight, and non-athletic.
+In the early 20th century, immigrant groups in Philadelphia clashed over territory.
+As a boy in the neighborhood, Gold suffered from this, especially since he was small and slight and non-athletic.
 His father complained of discrimination by newly hired Italian immigrants at the Victor Company, where he was one of the few Jews.
-In the mid-1920s an Irish foreman tried to drive him out of the factory, but he persisted.
-Gold admired his father's stoicism but resented the conflicts and developed a desire to fight prejudice.
+In the mid-1920s, an Irish foreman tried to drive him out of the factory, but he persisted.
+Gold admired his father's stoicism but resented the conflicts, and this experience developed a desire in him to fight prejudice.
 He had an early interest in chemistry and graduated from South Philadelphia High School in 1929.